grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-primetime-player-class-summary/ios-3x-classes-timeline.md

 ---
 description: These classes provide information about the timeline of the particular media, including the placement of ads.
-seo-description: These classes provide information about the timeline of the particular media, including the placement of ads.
-seo-title: Timeline classes
 title: Timeline classes
-uuid: effb7308-f581-4bc2-808d-7f7ccb121a3a
 ---

 # Timeline classes {#timeline-classes}